googlemaps/android-maps-compose/README.md

 )
 ```

-In the example above, when `location` changes the recomposition will be triggered.
+In the example above, when the `position` attribute in the MarkerState changes, the recomposition will be triggered.

 </details>
 <details>